sunilnayak133/pytabber/README.md

 To run:
 (In terminal)
-python tabber.py
+''python tabber.py''

 Checks:
 Make sure you input the proper seed value for the start note as otherwise the first note will be wrongly tabbed.

 Sample Output:
-$ python tabber.py
+''$ python tabber.py
 E3   F3   F#3   G3   G#3   A3   A#3   B3   C4   C#4   D4   D#4   E4   F4   F#4   G4   G#4   A4   A#4   B4
 B2   C3   C#3   D3   D#3   E3   F3   F#3   G3   G#3   A3   A#3   B3   C4   C#4   D4   D#4   E4   F4   F#4
 G2   G#2   A2   A#2   B2   C3   C#3   D3   D#3   E3   F3   F#3   G3   G#3   A3   A#3   B3   C4   C#4   D4